Nishigandha-Wankhade/TableauNext-Hackathon-Customer-Health-Pulse-Predict-Prevent-Protect/README.md

 Customer Health Pulse uses Tableau Next to combine CRM, support, product usage, and Slack data into a single health score.
 In order for teams to take early action, stop attrition, and save client relationships, it anticipates at-risk accounts, identifies underlying issues, and initiates Slack playbooks.

 ## Inspiration
-I was motivated by the problem that customer success teams deal with on a daily basis: churn's early warning signs are scattered throughout several systems, including CRM, support, product usage, and Slack.
+The motivation was, the problem that customer success teams deal with on a daily basis: churn's early warning signs are scattered throughout several systems, including CRM, support, product usage, and Slack.
 Frequently, it is too late when the signals appear.
 Our goal was to create a system that could not only visualize these signals but also convert them into account-saving actions.

 ## What it does
 Customer Health Pulse uses Tableau Next to create a single health score that integrates CRM, support cases, product usage, and Slack interactions.
 It provides proactive Slack notifications with customized playbooks, identifies at-risk accounts, and explains the underlying reasons.
 This transforms analytics into actionable steps that help teams reduce attrition and protect profits.